kenh/cac4teams/README.md

 keychain items) and you should be able to use your smartcard to authenticate to Teams at the appropriate point.

+## I tried that, but it hanged/took a long time when I clicked on "Sign in with CAC/PIV"

+If you have a LOT of certificates in your Keychain (especially expired ones) MacOS X can take a long time to search through the certificate list when making certain Security framework function calls (I have seen cases where it can take a couple of minutes).
+You can test if this is the case if you try to go to CAC-enabled web sites with Safari; does it hang or take a long time before you get a client certificate selection dialog?
+Then this is the problem.

+You can try removing the expired certificates from your Keychain, but if you don't want to do that or it doesn't help, you can set the environment variable `CAC4TEAMS_NOISSUERS` to `y` when running `cac4teams`.
+This will cause `cac4teams` to remove the issuer list from the query dictionary and should speed up the call significantly.

 ## Um, wait.
 How does this work?
 You added Smartcard support to the Teams app??

 Well, SINCE you're asking ... not exactly.